-I originally was going to go with his ESPY speech which was absolutely inspirational enough, but everything that Sager embodied in regards to living life to the fullest, and his spirit in fighting cancer, is inspirational.
+I originally was going to go with his ESPY speech which was absolutely inspirational enough, but everything that Sager embodied in regard to living life to the fullest, and his spirit in fighting cancer, is inspirational.

 Honorable Mention - Monty Williams Eulogy for his Wife